ChrisLRW/React/README.txt

         git pull origin MASTER -> grabs the latest data from the master (which was pushed by: chrisLRW) git push origin HOME -> pushes to "HOME" branch since (for some reason i.e no credentials not sure) I cant push to master from: christsv.

+4.7.2020:

+    create-react-app : you can create a local dev enviorenment using a single command in node. no need to learn new APIs (good - quick and bad - not learning) index.js: is the main renderer.
+Things are declared globally

+    i -> install
+    npm -> node package manager
+    npx -> node package executable
+    npx create-react-app name -> instead of manually maintaing new updates with npm. npx grabs the most recent release of "create-react-app" in the npm registry. it will download a new one when u run it again it is essentiall installing dependancies: react, react-dom, react-scripts npm start - starts the dev server npm run eject - removes this tool and copies all the internal dependances (cant go back). basically it unhides all the imports in config folder.